mprevorovsky/crossroad/README.md

 ## Design of solution

 The system consists of the following objects that interact with each other and are dynamically updated as time passes:
-- Crossroad
+- Crossroad (with waiting cars)
-- Traffic Lights
+- Traffic Lights (green-red)
 - Queue of various scheduled Events (car arrival/departure, switching of lights)

 The whole system runs in a loop (discrete-simulation style) and is controlled by count-down timers embedded in the individual components of the system.
 The timers are updated (decremented or reset) in each cycle of the loop.
-When a timer runs out, an action is triggered: e.g. component state is updated, scheduled event is handled and removed from the queue, new event is scheduled.
+When a timer runs out, an action is triggered: e.g. component state is updated, a scheduled event is handled and removed from the queue, a new event is scheduled.
 When an event is handled, actions specific for the given event type are performed.

 ### Events